 In the opened Unit Test Sessions window, select a continuous testing mode for your session.
 For example, if you want dotCover to autorun tests and get coverage each time you save or build the solution, select Autostart Tests on Build: Cover New and Outdated Tests.
 Learn more about continuous testing modes.

 If you don't have any coverage data or it is outdated for tests in the scope, dotCover will ask you to perform initial coverage analysis.

 Coverage results will be shown in a separate Unit Tests Coverage window.

 That's it!
-Now, simply start working as usual: change code, build or save (as needed), and see test results in real time.
+You can start working as usual: change code, build or save (as needed), and see test results in real time.

 To navigate to a failed test, click the test in Continuous Testing Session window or click the number next to the continuous testing icon in the status bar (bottom right corner of the main Visual Studio window).